The Bucket Brigaide Plan

 I would advise not to encroach on the seasonal solicitations of the Salvation Army since they do a valuable service to our society helping many needy persons.
 Great alternate times would be the days sometime in Spring or Fall.

 Secure the permission of the store manager or restaurant manager before you make plans to hold your one day Bucket Brigade Plan.
-An alternative would be to hand out flyers showing your QR Code or how to give by Text Messaging or on a Website Donation Page instead of collecting loose change.
+An alternative would be to hand out flyers showing your Website Donation Page instead of collecting loose change.

 The Do's And Dont's

 * Have at least two people to cover each door of the supermarket.